C. Norman Coleman, M.D.

 The laboratory research focus is on radiation-induced molecular targets that can be utilized with molecular targeted drug (or immuno-) therapy to enhance the efficacy of radiation therapy.
 An overarching concept is the exploitation of radiation therapy and the advanced technology now available as 'focused biology' wherein radiation is described by the molecular events produced rather than by just the dose in Gray.
 We are studying the phenotypic changes after a large single dose as used in hypofractionation and also after multi-fraction radiation at 0.5-2 Gy per fraction to take advantage of the tumor cell adaptation (called MF Adaptive response).
 Other laboratory interests include studying biomarkers of radiation-related normal tissue injury, nuclear –radiological emergencies supported by NIAID and BARDA.

-Dr. Coleman's current research program is based on long-standing interest in the tumor-induced and radiation-induced stress responses.
+Dr. Coleman's current research program is based on his long-standing interest in tumor-induced and radiation-induced stress responses.
 The long-term focus is on developing molecular targeted radiation therapy.
 An overarching concept is of radiation therapy as 'focused biology' wherein radiation is described by the molecular events produced rather than by just the dose in Gray.
 Based on long-standing interest in NSAIDs and COX inhibitors, a focus of the laboratory over the last few years has been studying the effects of drugs and molecular-targeted agents at clinically relevant concentrations and schedules.

 Selected Recent Publications